-36) Walls
+36) Walls \$35,000

 Funding is provided to upgrade the security and aesthetics of the Mutual's perimeter walls by replacing existing barbed wire with shepherd's crook.
+Funding includes wall and security fencing replacement and vegetation removal.

 In 2017, Conditional Use Permit-1135 was approved by the City of Laguna Woods for the installation of Shepherd's Crook.